cre81ve/Twitterr-1/README.md

 Describe any challenges encountered while building the app.
 - 429 requests , twitter api documentation is not easy to perceive and to answer some queries.
+- Counts of retweets and favorites change on success callbacks - from twitter ,so spent lot of time adjusting or not adjusting them.
+Or dont use success call back tweet.

 ## Third Party